TrueBlocks/trueblocks-core/docs/readme_templates/apps/cacheStatus.md

 ## [{NAME}]

-The `[{NAME}]` program allows you to manage and explore the various TrueBlock caches.
-You may list all, some, or individual cache entries either as a summary or in full detail.
-The cache types are described in the `modes` option.
-There are caches for the address index, named addresses, abi files, as well as other things including blockchain data, address monitors and groups of address monitors called entities.
+The `[{NAME}]` program allows you to manage the various TrueBlock caches.
+You may list all of the caches, some of the cache, or even individual caches either in terse or full detail.
+The cache of interest is specified with the `modes` option.

+TrueBlocks maintains caches for the index of address appearances, named addresses, abi files, as well as other data including blockchain data, address monitors, and groups of address monitors called entities.

 [{USAGE_TABLE}]
 [{FOOTER}]